hello-ashleyintech/algolia-commercejs-recommendations-app/README.md

 Then, make sure you save your webhook and confirm that a test request goes through successfully.
 Once it goes through with a `200` success code, congrats! 🎉 You can now add in products and have them synced to your Algolia index.

 ### Update code with ngrok URL

-Now that Chec and `ngrok` are set up, the final step is to swap out your `ngrok` tunnel URL in `client/src/components/ChatBot/Search.js` within the `getHits()` fetch request.
+Now that Chec and `ngrok` are set up, the final step is to swap out your `ngrok` tunnel URL in `client/src/components/ChatBot/Search.js` within the `useEffect`'s fetch request.
 Make sure that the `/recommendation` endpoint is still appened to the URL (ex: `https://ngrok-url-1234.ngrok.io/recommendation`).

 ### Add products to CommerceJS store